Reviews You Can Rely On

 Everyone drinks water, but not everyone takes hydration as seriously as our lead bottle testers, Jon Oleson and Jane Jackson.

 Jon is constantly moving between the garden, the crag, the trail, the river, and plane rides here or there.
 Whether working in the field, at the playground with his kids, or airport hopping, Jon knows that clean H20 is the foundation for all life.
 Having the right vessel for the right situation is also important.
 Jon has tested these bottles over months--in the backcountry, hydrating (and sharing a bottle with) sick kids, in the garden, on road trips, and everything in between.
-These varied situations have allowed Jon to hone in on each bottle's strengths and weaknesses and determine the right bottle for your specific needs.
+These varied situations have allowed Jon to hone in on each bottle's strengths and weaknesses and determine the right one for your needs.

 Jane has spent months of her life drinking from and assessing the performance of the most popular bottles on the market.
 First and foremost, Jane is a rock climber, a hobby that forms the foundation of her life and has led her to cliffs, big walls in Yosemite, and valleys around the world.
 Most of the testing of these bottles took place at the crag, in boulder fields, on long hikes, or rest days at cafes and coffee shops across the globe.
 These varying situations have provided excellent opportunities to test the portability, durability, ease of use, and overall performance of the water bottles seen in this review.
 Because she is constantly traveling, Jane rarely drinks from a traditional drinking glass in a kitchen, making her an expert at hydration on the go.